duivesteyn/Shadow-Keep/README.md

 ![Kingdom](map-cave.png)

 ### Dwelling
-Has the Dungeon under the castle, the dwellings and the Hidden Passage to John
+Has the Dungeon under the castle, the dwellings, the guardian and the Hidden Passage to John.

 ![Kingdom](map-dwelling.png)